tendermint/tendermint/docs/rfc/rfc-017-abci++-vote-extension-propag.md

 #### Statesync

-Full nodes optionally run statesync just after starting, when they start from scratch (TODO: folks, please keep me honest here... do we also run statsync when we recover?).
+Full nodes optionally run statesync just after starting, when they start from scratch.
 If statesync succeeds, an Application snapshot is installed, and Tendermint jumps from height 0 directly to the height the Application snapshop represents, without applying the block of any previous height.
 Some light blocks are received and stored in the block store for running light-client verification of